The Well-Tempered Clavier

 The Well-Tempered Clavier, BWV 846–893, consists of two sets of preludes and fugues in all 24 major and minor keys for keyboard by Johann Sebastian Bach.
-In the composer's time, clavier, meaning keyboard, referred to a variety of instruments, most typically the harpsichord or clavichord, but not excluding the organ.
+In the composer's time clavier referred to a variety of keyboard instruments, namely the harpsichord, the clavichord and the organ (which operates using air instead of strings), but not excluding the regal and the then newly-invented fortepiano.

 The modern German spelling for the collection is Das wohltemperierte Klavier (WTK; [das ˌvoːlˌtɛmpəˈʁiːɐ̯tə klaˈviːɐ̯]).
 Bach gave the title Das Wohltemperirte Clavier to a book of preludes and fugues in all 24 keys, major and minor, dated 1722, composed "for the profit and use of musical youth desirous of learning, and especially for the pastime of those already skilled in this study".
 Some 20 years later, Bach compiled a second book of the same kind (24 pairs of preludes and fugues), which became known as The Well-Tempered Clavier, Part Two (in German: Zweyter Theil, modern spelling: Zweiter Teil).

-Modern editions usually refer to both parts as The Well-Tempered Clavier, Book I (WTC I) and The Well-Tempered Clavier, Book II (WTC II), respectively.
+Modern editions usually refer to both parts as The Well-Tempered Clavier, Book 1 (WTC 1) and The Well-Tempered Clavier, Book 2 (WTC 2), respectively.
 The collection is generally regarded as one of the most important works in the history of classical music.

 Composition history

-Each set contains twenty-four pairs of prelude and fugue.
+Each set contains 24 pairs of prelude and fugue.
 The first pair is in C major, the second in C minor, the third in C♯ major, the fourth in C♯ minor, and so on.
 The rising chromatic pattern continues until every key has been represented, finishing with a B minor fugue.
-The first set was compiled in 1722 during Bach's appointment in Köthen, the second followed 20 years later in 1742 while he was in Leipzig.
+The first set was compiled in 1722 during Bach's appointment in Köthen, and the second followed 20 years later in 1742 while he was in Leipzig.

 Bach recycled some of the preludes and fugues from earlier sources: the 1720 Klavierbüchlein für Wilhelm Friedemann Bach, for instance, contains versions of eleven of the preludes of the first book of the Well-Tempered Clavier.
 The C♯ major prelude and fugue in book one was originally in C major – Bach added a key signature of seven sharps and adjusted some accidentals to convert it to the required key.

 In Bach's own time just one similar collection was published, by Johann Christian Schickhardt (1681–1762), whose Op.
-30 L'alphabet de la musique, contained 24 sonatas in all keys for flute or violin and basso continuo, and included a transposition scheme for alto recorder.
+30 L'alphabet de la musique (circa 1735) contained 24 sonatas in all keys for flute or violin and basso continuo, and included a transposition scheme for alto recorder.